-The position © is shown farther than the position (B) in the display.
-However, the position (C) is actually at the same distance as the position (A).
-The vehicle may hit the object when backing up to the position (A) if the object projects over the actual backing up course.
+Backing up behind a projecting object The position © is shown farther than the position a in the display.
+However, the position © is actually at the same distance as the position 4.
+The vehicle may hit the object when backing up to the position 4 if the object projects over the actual backing up course.